You’ll Never Need to Buy Toilet Paper Again

 They also promote good hygiene.
 Bidets clean you better than regular toilet paper.
 Imagine going through a car wash after using the toilet — that’s how clean it will make you.

 You can also count on better bottom health.
 The few studies we have about the effect of bidets on relieving certain afflictions, such as hemorrhoids, show that warm, medium water pressure helps alleviate symptoms.
 Some patients who experienced surgery in that region used a bidet instead of a sitz bath.
 Respondents said the area healed just as healthy as if the sitz bath had been used.

 The standalone versions, where the namesake was born, typically sit near the toilet.
 They have levers or knobs similar to a sink.

-Users straddle the bidet (the sink-like basin) while adjusting the temperature of the water, the flow and angle of the stream.
+Users straddle the bidet (the sink-like basin) while adjusting the temperature of the water, the flow, and the angle of the stream.
 The water may spray vertically or horizontally.
 You can move the nozzle on the back of the bidet bowl to spray exactly where you need it.

 The Pony Has Left the Stable